Weak approximation for cubic hypersurfaces: Proof of the main theorem

-Now we have all the results needed for the proof of Theorem \ref{main}. \begin{proof}[Proof of Theorem \ref{main}] Given a smooth cubic hypersurface $X$ over the function field $\CC(B)$ of a smooth projective curve $B$, one can find a Lefschetz pencil over $\PP^1_{\CC(B)}$ whose general fiber is a smooth cubic hypersurface of one dimension lower.
+Given a smooth cubic hypersurface $X$ over the function field $\CC(B)$ of a smooth projective curve $B$, one can find a Lefschetz pencil over $\PP^1_{\CC(B)}$ whose general fiber is a smooth cubic hypersurface of one dimension lower.
 If weak approximation holds for general fibers, then weak approximation holds for the total family (c.f.
 Theorem 3.1, \cite{WASurvey}).
 Thus it suffices to prove weak approximation for all smooth cubic surfaces.

 Let $\mcX \to B$ be a standard model for a smooth cubic surface defined over the function field $\CC(B)$.